-Wow, what a crazy first day on the trail!
+Wow, what a crazy first day on the trail (heading north from the southern terminus).
 The Superior Hiking Trail (SHT) starts in the south in the middle of the woods on the border with Wisconsin.
-Since the parking area is 2 miles away, you have to hike in to the terminus, then hike back out and continue on.
+Since the parking area is two miles away, you have to hike in to the terminus, then hike back out and continue on.

-Ed (Stubs) and I were set to start hiking around 9 or 9:30 — a bit late, as we were driving up from Eau Claire this morning.
-The forecast was for highs around 45 and rain starting around noon.
+So Ed (Stubs) and I were set to start hiking around 9 or 9:30 a.m. – a bit late, but we were driving up from Eau Claire this morning.
+The forecast called for highs around 45 with rain starting around noon.
 Not the greatest.
 Well, it began POURING shortly before we were to start.
-Since this is a project with the Star Tribune, Brian Peterson (photographer/videographer) is going to take pix and video every day.
-He was waiting for us at the trailhead, and when we got there we all sat in our cars, waiting for the deluge to stop.
+Since this hike is part of a project with the Star Tribune, we had planned to meet Brian Peterson (photographer/videographer) at the trailhead closest to the southern terminus.
+Brian is going to take pix and video every day, and certainly wanted to capture my start.
+Anyway, Brian was waiting for us at the trailhead.
+Due to the rain, the three of us all sat in our cars, waiting for the deluge to stop.

-It finally slowed a little and Brian shot some video and then we began.
-The 3.8-mile out-and-back wasn’t that bad.
-The rain slowed and we saw some beautiful trillium along the trail.
-We were able to lunch at a campsite, so we had a place to set our packs off the soggy ground.
+Well, after 20 minutes or so the rain finally slowed a little, allowing Brian to shoot some video.
+Then, we began.
+The 3.8-mile out-and-back to the official southern terminus marker wasn’t that bad.
+Thankfully, the rain slowed a little and we saw some beautiful trillium along the trail.
+We were even able to lunch at a campsite, which enabled us to set our packs on a bench and keep them off the soggy ground.

 But the rest of the day was tough.
-The rain never stopped.
+First, the rain never stopped.
 It just kept changing from a downpour to a drizzle.
-We were either walking through puddles or through grass that soaked our feet worse than puddles, actually.
-Although I was dressed in layers, several rain garments, gloves, etc., you eventually just get waterlogged.
-Worse, you don’t want to drink or eat because 1) it’s a hassle to dig out from under your poncho, backpack cover, etc. to get at things and 2) you get colder and wetter when you stop.
-But if you don’t eat and drink enough, you lose energy.
+So we were either walking through puddles or through grass that soaked our feet.
+(And the wet grass was actually worse than the puddles.)
+Then, although I was dressed in layers, several rain garments, gloves, etc., I still got waterlogged.
+Worse, we didn’t want to drink or eat.
+That’s because it’s a hassle to dig out from under your poncho, backpack cover, etc. to get at things.
+Also, once you stop hiking, you quickly get colder and wetter.
+But the problem with this is that if you don’t eat and drink enough, you lose energy.

-There was also the risk of hypothermia.
-Not so much for me; I was dressed well.
-But Stubs just had on shorts and a not-so-great raincoat.
-I did manage to get a few photos, and in the afternoon we saw lovely yellow lady’s slippers, but we are REALLY looking forward to tomorrow, when it should be about 20 degrees warmer and DRY.
+Anyway, despite the nasty weather, I did manage to get a few photos.
+And in the afternoon, we were treated to the sight of some lovely yellow lady’s slippers.
+But we are REALLY looking forward to tomorrow, when it should be about 20 degrees warmer and DRY.